 Grouping Color Variables

-To group your Color Variables, switch to Components View , go to the Colors tab, hold ⇧ and choose the Color Variables you want to group.
+To group your Color Variables, switch to Components View , go to the Color Variables tab, hold ⇧ and choose the Color Variables you want to group.
 Control-click on your selection, and choose Group.
-Then, you can double-click on the title of the group in the left sidebar and rename it as you like.
-You can also drag Color Variables into existing groups in the left sidebar .
+Then, you can double-click on the title of the group

 Like Symbols or Text Styles, you can also group Color Variables by using a /